ahmedwahba/cordova-plugin-firebase/README.md

 ### verifyPhoneNumberWithCode

-This method to complete phone number authentication process by signing in user to firebase and return success with the credential if there a need to be verified later.
+This method to complete phone number authentication process by signing in user to firebase and return success with the idToken if there a need to be verified later on your [server](https://firebase.google.com/docs/auth/admin/verify-id-tokens).

 ```
 window.FirebasePlugin.verifyPhoneNumberWithCode(verifyId, code,function(res) {
                 console.log(res);
                 // res.success : flag for success sign in to firebase
-                // res.credential : firebase authentication credential
+                // res.credential : firebase idToken to be verified

             }, function(error) {
                 console.error(error);